Listening and attention

 Top Tip

 There are lots of fun activities you can do to help your child build their listening and attention skills.
+Try the activities below!

 Listening at story time

-'Stop & go' games
+'Stop & Go' games

-Action games like ‘Simon Says’, or songs like ‘Heads, Shoulders, Knees and Toes’ are great for developing your child’s listening and attention.
+Games that include actions like ‘Simon Says’, or songs like ‘Heads, Shoulders, Knees and Toes’ are great for developing your child’s listening and attention.

 Where to start